 Fossil

-Mall maintains an extensive offering of fish fossils for sale,
+Mall maintains an extensive offering of fish fossils for

-including many rare and exotic specimens.
+sale, including many rare and exotic specimens.
 Visit

-these fossil shops currently stocking
+these fossil dealer shops currently stocking

 EDCOPE